Join the Conversation About Influenza

 I have had 5 vaccinations, is there now a 6th booster available?

-Christine Stuart-Smith asked over 1 year agoThank you for your question.
+Christine Stuart-Smith asked almost 2 years agoThank you for your question.

 Everyone 12 and older, including immunocompromised individuals, who completed any primary series (including a mix of AstraZeneca, Pfizer and Moderna vaccines) or who have received any number of previous boosters can receive a booster.